Upward-Spiral-Science/claritycontrol/Draft/questions.md

 **Exploratory** <br />

-* Can normalized histograms create meaningful data for the clarity brains?
+* Can normalized histograms create meaningful data for the CLARITY brains?
 * Do we need to segment the image data?
 * How do we perform segmentation?
 * How does the resolution effect our project?